-The Company currently has no external financing facility borrowings; therefore its interest rate risk is limited to the level of interest received on its cash surpluses.
+The Company currently has an external financing facility but no amount had been utilised as at 31 March 2020; therefore, its interest rate risk is limited to the level of interest received on its cash surpluses.
 Interest rate risk on cash, cash equivalents and short-term deposits is partially mitigated by using an element of fixed-rate accounts and short-term deposits.